AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 - No native state feedback without SIA setup
 - Physical wiring is required (minor soldering needed)
 - Limited to key fob functionality (no deep device-level control)
-- Some troubleshooting of Relay->Fob commands
+- Some troubleshooting may be required for Relay-to-Fob commands

-Still — for most smart home users — this method unlocks **90% of the value** you want from alarm control.
+For most smart home users, this method unlocks about 90% of the desired functionality while maintaining security and reliability.
 I hope this will help you in building your integrated smart home.
 This approach should be usable for other vendors also, because the same industry standards are applicable(Monitoring stations, SIA, key fobs).

 If you have any ideas, suggestions, questions or even collaboration proposals - I would happily reply!
 Just send me an email or open an issue here on GitHub.